 Back in Spain, in May 2009 I started my PhD studies in the research group of Dr. Ignacio Marín, at Instituto de Biomedicina de Valencia - CSIC (Spanish National Research Council), obtaining my PhD with the distinction Cum Laude in 2013.
 The aim of my thesis was to investigate how to improve the characterization of communities in networks.

-Currently I am a postdoctoral researcher in the group of Dr. Dmitri Krioukov at Northeastern University.
-My work is focused on the geometric structure of the fruit fly brain neural network.
+I was also a postdoctoral researcher in the group of Dr. Dmitri Krioukov at UC San Diego and Northeastern University, deciphering the geometric structure of the fruit fly brain neural network.

 Reality is composed of complex systems.
 The Universe, the Solar System, the Earth, our country, our city, our family, even ourselves contain, but also are part of systems.
 From a macroscopic to a microscopic level, from galaxies down to atoms and beyond...